-The proposed indicators are set out at Appendix D and in the Capital Report elsewhere on this agenda.
+The proposed indicators are set out at Appendix C and in the Capital Report elsewhere on this agenda.
 They set limits on the maximum level of borrowing which may be made in the financial year, but can be revised by council if necessary at a later date.
 The limits have been set so as to allow borrowing to meet the needs of the capital programme, with an allowance for contingencies should adverse factors affect normal cash flow.
 They also set parameters for the maturity structure of debt and the mix of fixed and variable debt.

 - 4.30.
-The Prudential Code requires the Director of Policy and Resources to monitor all prudential indicators.
+The Prudential Code requires the Chief Financial Officer to monitor all prudential indicators.
 Regular monitoring is undertaken in-year.
-Significant variation in the estimates used to calculate these prudential indicators would trigger a report to the Director of Policy and Resources, which would lead to further investigation and action as appropriate. - 4.31.
+Significant variation in the estimates used to calculate these prudential indicators would trigger a report to the Chief Financial Officer, which would lead to further investigation and action as appropriate. - 4.31.
 Internal monitoring underpins reporting to Council, Cabinet and the Audit Committee.
 Reports go to the special meeting of Council to set the council tax (strategy approval); on the closure of accounts in June (end of year review); and mid-year.
 Cabinet receives treasury monitoring information as part of the budget review reports during the year.
 These are generally in June (outturn), September and January.
 The Audit Committee receives reports at its quarterly meetings.

 4.32.
-The proposed borrowing strategy for 2016/2017 is therefore:
+The proposed borrowing strategy for 2017/18 is therefore:

 - To plan to borrow for capital purposes - To aim to borrow long-term to support the cost of the capital programme - To borrow for cash flow purposes or to avoid long-term borrowing for a period should this be necessary - To borrow for capital investment at a time most advantageous on cost.
 The Council will not normally borrow more than or in advance of its needs.
-Any decision to borrow in advance will be considered carefully to ensure value for money and that the Council can ensure security of such funds - That the preferred method of borrowing should be by annuity loan, reserving the option to take an alternative approach where circumstances merit it (fixed interest, variable interest, maturity or EIP); from the most appropriate counterparty and best value for money - To consider debt rescheduling.
+Any decision to borrow in advance will be considered carefully to ensure value for money and that the Council can ensure security of such funds - That the preferred method of borrowing should be by annuity loan, reserving the option to take an alternative approach where circumstances merit it (fixed interest, variable interest, maturity or EIP); from the most appropriate counterparty and best value for money - To consider debt rescheduling. - To consider the use of leasing for new vehicle purchases where this represents value for money